 Field-hunting tip

-Look in basaltic volcanic rocks, specifically in amygdaloidal cavities country — that is the host setting where willhendersonite typically forms.
+Look in basaltic volcanic rocks, specifically in amygdaloidal cavities country, the host setting where willhendersonite typically forms.
 If you start seeing calcite, heulandite, analcime in float, you are in the right ground.
 Field specimens usually show a pseudo-rhombohedral crystals, often as complex intergrowths habit, so train your eye for that shape before scanning the outcrop.